 Apid Island was our next stop.
 A small fisherman village thrived there without hurting nature.
 The water around it looks translucent and unadulterated.
-The beach sand may not be as fine as your expectation but is uniquely good-looking through your grateful eyes.
+The beach sand may not be as fine as your expectation, but is uniquely good-looking through any grateful eyes.

 Third stop was Digyo Island.
 A white sandbar protrudes to its southeastern tip, which is why; it is a common favorite among the sojourners.

 The good mix of white sand and rocky shorelines added supplementary excitement.
 It wasn’t all about the white sand after all.
 The interesting beachrock, which was naturally cemented by the tide, adorns the other side of the island.
 And then, during good season, you’ll have an exceptional vantage of the stunning sunsets and sunrises.
 The underwater community around Digyo display extraordinary surprises as well.